TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 1. Go through the Ruby Guides [Ruby Debugging](https://www.rubyguides.com/2015/07/ruby-debugging/) tutorial, which covers the same topics we went over, but in more depth.
 1. Read through the [Exceptions and Stack Traces](https://launchschool.com/books/ruby/read/more_stuff#readingstacktraces) section of Launch School's online book *Introduction to Programming with Ruby*.
-1. Check your [VSCode Extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) and make sure the [Ruby LSP](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) and the [VSCode rdbg Ruby Debugger](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg) extensions are installed.
-1. Now that you're familiar with the basics, we're going to have some fun with VSCode!
-Check the [VSCode rdbg Ruby Debugger documentation](https://github.com/ruby/vscode-rdbg) and generate the configuration inside your VSCode by going to `Run and Debug` and clicking on `create a launch.json file` then picking `Ruby (rdbg)`.
-Now, the configuration you want to use is `Debug current file with rdbg` that you can see at the top of the Debug sidebar.
-You can also invoke the last used debugging configuration with `F5`. `launch.json` files need to be created on a per project basis.
-If you're having a hard time figuring out how to navigate to your `launch.json` file in order to change the configuration, peek into [Debugging with VScode launch configurations portion](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).
-We encourage you to go through the entire article, though!
-1. Now that everything is installed, configured, let's create a new file which you can call `script.rb`.
-Next copy and paste the very first example in the [Debugging with pry-byebug](#debugging-with-pry-byebug) Section.
-Get rid of the `require pry-byebug` line and change `binding.pry` to `debugger`.
-Save the file.
-1. Click the `Run and Debug` button, open up the folder your script is located in, set a VSCode breakpoint somewhere within the function, and Run the debugger!
-This should all look very familiar to you, when you hit the VSCode breakpoint it should look similar to the breakpoints you used in the [JavaScript Developer Tools lesson](https://www.theodinproject.com/lessons/foundations-javascript-developer-tools).
-But *whoa*, once we hit the `debugger` breakpoint we got an interactive REPL to play around with!
-The best of both worlds!
-Play around with this, and feel free to reference [Debugging with VScode documentation](https://code.visualstudio.com/docs/editor/debugging) if you get stuck.
 1. Although VSCode's debugger is a helpful tool that can make debugging simpler, many companies won't be using it - and will want you to be familiar with debugging using the concepts this lesson focused on: the stack trace, `puts`,`debug`, `pry-byebug`.
 Let's practice them by completing the debugging exercises from the [ruby-exercises repo](https://github.com/TheOdinProject/ruby-exercises/tree/main/ruby_basics#readme) that you previously cloned.

 </div>